OUR TEAM

 Kelly Cline

-Kelly Cline Crew Member
+Kelly Cline Crew Lead

-Danielle Shilling Crew Member
+Michael Leigh Crew Member

 Our service area includes North Seattle (north of the ship canal), Shoreline, and Lake Forest Park.